 - Dream’s End (FF10): The ruined Zanarkand Blitzball stadium from the game.

-To add something extra stages also have ‘Omega’ modes that include added dangers and added ways for the stage to gain BRAVE while you fight.
+To add something extra some stages also have ‘Omega’ modes that include added dangers and added ways for the stage to gain Brave while you fight.

 8. The Equipment!

 Like any good RPG Dissidia is chock full of weapons and armor.
 Each fighter can equip a weapon to their main hand as well as a shield or secondary weapon in their off hand.
 In addition each can equip a helmet and body armor.
 And, as in any other RPG only certain job classes can equip certain weapons and armor and consist of swords, daggers, katanas, spears, rods, staves, grappling, instruments, guns, poles, machines – even exclusive equipment that only certain characters can equip (typically something directly referencing their home game)!